Donders-Institute/bidscoin/docs/bidsapps.rst

                             be left out).
 If not specified then all participants will be processed -b NAME, --bidsmap NAME
                             Selects a custom study bidsmap file for extracting source data properties and attributes.
-If the bidsmap filename is just the basename (i.e. no "/" in the name) then it is assumed to be located in the current directory or in bidsfolder/code/bidscoin.
+If the bidsmap filename is just the base name (i.e. no "/" in the name) then it is assumed to be located in the current directory or in bidsfolder/code/bidscoin.
 Default: bidsmap.yaml or else the template bidsmap